reymon359/how-to-live/docs/Embrace growing/index.md

 > If we don't change, we don't grow.
 If we don't grow, we aren't really living. - Gail Sheehy

 > Every child is an artist.
-The problem is how to remain an artist once we grow up. - Pablo Picass
+The problem is how to remain an artist once we grow up. - Pablo Picasso

 ## Related advices